SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nanjIyar‘s introduction

-In ninth pAsuram – AzhwAr feels sorry for having lost this most enjoyable servitude since time immemorial.
+In the ninth pAsuram – AzhwAr feels sorry for having lost this most enjoyable servitude since time immemorial.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 Subsequently, AzhwAr says “though the relationship [between jIvAthmA and paramAthmA] is inseparable, due to ignorance that has no beginning, being polluted by ahankAram and mamakAram, I have lost it”.

 In the ninth pAsuram – AzhwAr says “I have lost this sambandham and the joy (explained in previous pAsuram) since time immemorial”.

 Ninth pAsuram.
 AzhwAr meditated upon the manner in which nithyasUris enjoy emperumAn eternally saying “mikkAr vEdhavimalar vizhungum“; AzhwAr then thinks about his own nature (of the AthmA) which matches the SEshathvam (servitude) of the nithyasUris and says “[Yet] I have been unworthy [having lost that opportunity to serve]”.

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 ennai – in the matters relating to me